 Scoliosis can affect the spine in any of its three major sections:

 The most common symptoms of scoliosis in adults is pain and, often, a visible bulge on the back at the site of this pain.
 Less often, people may experience fatigue, a loss of height, or a feeling of fullness when, in fact, the stomach is empty.

 Scoliosis is diagnosed when the curve exceeds 10 degrees.
 However, by the time adults seek treatment, the curve usually exceeds 30 degrees.

-The doctor will also use the physical exam and X-rays to assess the patient for signs of spinal stenosis (the narrowing or compression of the spinal canal).
+The doctor will also use the physical exam and imaging to assess the patient for signs of spinal stenosis (the narrowing or compression of the spinal canal).
 Additional tests may be ordered if there is evidence that the patient's lung function (breathing) is being affected by the scoliosis.
 In rare cases, patients with a severe scoliosis deformity may develop pulmonary heart disease, which will require evaluation and treatment by additional medical specialists.

 “Learning about the patient’s activities of daily living and how their scoliosis symptoms affect their quality of life is another important part of assessment,” notes Dr. Boachie, who adds that this information also helps guide treatment choices.

 Whenever possible, scoliosis in adults is treated non-operatively.
 Many patients experience significant relief of their pain from measures that may include:

 Patients who continue to experience nerve pin may benefit from steroid injections in the facet joints (where the vertebrae meet at each level of the spine).
 Steroids, which reduce inflammation, may also be administered by an epidural, in which the injection needle is inserted into the spinal canal to deliver the drugs directly to the affected nerve root.